 Whether you already have an established business page or you need to create one, the benefits of Facebook reviews are irrefutable.
 Facebook is a powerful platform that will help you connect with your audience, acquire new customers, drive purchases and improve word-of-mouth referrals.

 First of all, you'll need to set up a new Facebook business page if you haven't got one (or you've previously deleted your page).
+You can do this from your personal Facebook account.
 Follow these five easy steps:

 Step 1 - Create a Facebook page (if you don't have one)